Chaplains and Staff

 John Main Center Program Director.
 She oversees the Center’s meditation sessions, ecumenical and inter-religious offerings, and leadership formation for the diverse student team.
 In this role, Lisa seeks to foster a deeper integration of contemplative practices with compassionate action.
 She has loved serving in university and parish ministry in the States as well as overseas with the British Jesuits to launch the London Jesuit Volunteers and with non-profits in Sri Lanka and Cyprus, such as Emerge and Caritas.
 Lisa always aspires to cultivate welcoming spaces where students, faculty, and staff can explore in community or individually, their deepest heart questions about finding a spiritual home within, without, and across faith traditions, navigating life transitions, grief, and purpose.
 Lisa pursued interdisciplinary studies in Social Behavior and Ecology at U.C.
 Irvine, holds an M.Div. from Saint John’s School of Theology and Seminary with the Benedictines in Minnesota, and earned a certificate for spiritual direction with the RSCJ’s at the Center for Christian Spirituality, University of San Diego.
 She is certified to teach Ashtanga-based vinyasa yoga.
 Beyond the Hilltop, Lisa loves time with family, Filipino sweets and siopao, afternoon tea, watching foreign films, and befriending local artisans.

-Rabbi Rachel Gartner is the Director for Jewish Life.
-She oversees the Jewish Life program and supervises the Jewish Life staff team as together they support the warm, robust and diverse Georgetown Jewish campus community she loves so dearly.
-Rabbi Gartner enjoys working closely and collaboratively to create multi-faith programs she finds most authentic and impactful – ones that engage honestly, deeply, courageously and empathetically across real difference.
+Rabbi Rachel Gartner is the Senior Advisor for Spiritual Care at Georgetown’s School of Continuing Studies.
+Rabbi Gartner enjoys working closely and collaboratively to create multi-faith programs she finds most authentic and impactful – ones that engage honestly, deeply, courageously, and empathetically across real differences.
 Rabbi Gartner also teaches courses in Judaism, offers one-on-one supportive rabbinic counseling, and leads religious services throughout the year.
 Rabbi Gartner loves connecting with students about anything at all on their minds.
 To see Rabbi really energized, ask her about some of her favorite things: Hassidut, soulful davening, prison education, and her work with GU’s In Your Shoes program, or navigating the intersections of multiple social identities.
 Oh, and her love of coffee and her kid rivals that of Lorelai Gilmore!